 On January 31, 2016, the Company entered into an Intellectual Property ("IP"), agreement with Hewlett-Packard Development Company, L.P. and HP, Inc., collectively ("HP"), to acquire a research license to determine the feasibility of incorporating HP's electro-kinetic display technology in the Company's products.
-Under the terms of the agreement, the license is to be used for research purposes only, has a purchase price of \$200,000 for the technology and has a two-year closing date.
+Under the terms of the agreement, the license is to be used for research purposes only, has a purchase price of \$200,000 for the technology and has a two year closing date.
 On April 12, 2016 the Company and HP entered into the first amendment to the agreement, which reduced the purchase price of the technology to \$175,000, of which \$75,000 was payable upon completion of the technology transfer and \$100,000 was payable upon the first anniversary of the agreement's effective date.
 On May 1, 2017, the Company and HP entered into the second amendment to the agreement which increased the purchase price for the technology to \$375,000 and extended the closing date to January 31, 2020.
-Of such \$375,000, \$75,000 is payable upon completion of the technology transfer, \$100,000 is payable upon the first anniversary of the agreement's effective date, \$100,000 is payable upon the third anniversary of the agreement's effective date.
-On March 10, 2019, the Company and HP entered into the third amendment to the agreement, which extended the closing date to January 31, 2021, enumerated certain intellectual property owned by HP that is not subject to the exclusive license granted to the Company and revised the schedule of fees payable by the Company to HP, such that \$100,000 is payable upon the first anniversary of the agreement's effective date and \$100,000 is payable upon the first anniversary of the agreement's effective date, \$100,000 is payable upon the second anniversary of the agreement's effective date and \$100,000 is payable upon the first anniversary of the agreement's effective date and \$100,000 is payable upon the second anniversary of the agreement's effective date and \$100,000 is payable upon the first anniv
+Of such \$375,000 is payable upon completion of the technology transfer, \$100,000 is payable upon the first anniversary of the agreement's effective date, \$100,000 is payable upon the second anniversary of the agreement's effective date and \$100,000 is payable upon the first anniversary of the agreement's effective date.
+On March 10, 2019, the Company and HP entered into the third amendment to the agreement, which extended the closing date to January 31, 2021, enumerated certain intellectual property owned by HP that is not subject to the exclusive license granted to the Company and revised the schedule of fees payable by the Company to HP, such that \$100,000 is payable upon the second anniversary of the agreement's effective date, \$100,000 is payable upon the second anniversary of the agreement's effective date, \$100,000 is payable upon the schedule of fees payable by the Company to HP, such that \$100,000 is payable upon the second anniversary of the agreement's effective date, \$100,000 is payable upon the schedule of fees payabl